boldbi/bold-bi-docs/docs/faq/how-to-host-bold-bi-application-as-a-sub-application-in-iis.md

 | ums                  |  bold        | SubApp-BoldUMS       | **`{Deployed Location}`**\idp\ums                      |
 | windowsauthentication|  bold        | SubApp-BoldWinAuth   | **`{Deployed Location}`**\idp\windowsauthentication    |

-4. Ensure that **BI** application has sub-applications, as shown in the following image.
+4. Ensure that the **BI** application has sub-applications, as shown in the following image.

    ![Application Under BI](/static/assets/faq/images/application-under-bi.png#width=45%)

-5. Finally, sub-application structure is created successfully, as shown in the following image.
+5. Finally, the sub-application structure has been successfully created, as shown in the following image.

    ![final-structure](/static/assets/faq/images/final-sub-application.png#width=45%)

 ## Configure Bold BI to run as the sub-application

-1. Need to update the binding values in the following configuration files in deployed location.
+1. Need to update the binding values in the configuration files at the deployed location.

-2. Update the `Idp`, `Bi`, `BiDesigner`, and `Reports` values in the following file location.`{Deployed Location}\app_data\configuration\config.json`.
+2. Update the `Idp`, `Bi`, `BiDesigner`, and `Reports` values in the file located at.`{Deployed Location}\app_data\configuration\config.json`.

-   >**Note:** From version 6.19.14, use the config.json and the config.xml for versions prior to this.
+   >**Note:** Starting from version 6.19.14, use the config.json and config.xml for versions that came before this one.

    ![Config File Change](/static/assets/faq/images/config-file-change.png)

-3. Update the binding values in `product.json` file in following location. `{Deployed Location}\app_data\configuration\product.json`.
+3. Update the binding values in the `product.json` file located at the following location: `{Deployed Location}\app_data\configuration\product.json`.

    ![product File Change](/static/assets/faq/images/product-file-change.png#width=65%)

-> **IMPORTANT:**  Restart your site once all the above steps are completed.
+> **IMPORTANT:**  Restart your site once all of the above steps have been completed.